burrisk/TruMedia2017/README.md

 This is the code, output, and results for the my TruMedia 2017 Hackathon submission.
+The final report is in the Write-Ups folder.